Brandon Figueroa: Figueroa vs. Nery

 Figueroa was scheduled to make the second defense of his WBA (Regular) title in a title unification bout against the reigning WBC super bantamweight champion Luis Nery.
 Following a four-month negotiation period, the fight was scheduled for May 15, 2021 at the Dignity Health Sports Park in Carson, California, United States.
 Nery was seen as a favorite to beat Figueroa, with opening odds seeing Nery as a -400 favorite and Figueroa at +275, although the line later saw Nery drop to -225 and Figueroa rise to +175.
-Figueroa won the fight by technical-knockout, dropping Nery with a series of body punches in the latter part of the seventh round.
-As Nery was unable to rise to his feet during referee Thomas Taylor's ten count, the fight was officially called at the 2:18 minute mark.
-The three official judges were split on their scorecards at the time of the stoppage: one had the Figueroa up 58-56, the second judge had Nery up 59-55, while the third judge saw the fight as a 57-57 draw.
+Figueroa won the fight by seventh round KO.
+Nery started bright and was dominating the fight, but Figueroa managed to drop Nery in the seventh round.
+As Nery was getting up from the canvas, referee Thomas Taylor decided to wave the fight off.
+The fight was officially stopped at the 2:18 minute mark of the 7th round.

 Figueroa vs. Fulton

 Figueroa faced the reigning WBO super bantamweight titleholder Stephen Fulton in a title unification bout.
 The fight was scheduled for September 11, 2021, before being postponed a week in order to replace the Canelo Alvarez and Caleb Plant fight as the main event of the September 18 PBC card.
 The fight was postponed for a second time on September 8, as Figueroa tested positive for COVID-19.
 The bout was rescheduled for November 27, 2021.
 Figueroa entered the bout as a +265 underdog.
 Figueroa lost a somewhat controversial majority 12 round decision, with votes of 114-114 and two 112-116 against him.